 Before we delve into the pros and cons of per diem nursing, let’s answer: what is per diem nursing?
 “Per diem” is Latin for “by the day.”
 Essentially, per diem nurses are nurses that are on call.
 These nurses don’t necessarily have a fixed shift.
 There might also be cases where a per diem nurse fills in for a regular staff nurse.
 Usually, per diem nurses are assigned by a nurse staffing agency to work in different health care units.
-In most hospitals, float nurse and per diem nurse are used interchangeably, but they are not actually synonymous.
+In most hospitals, travel nurse, float nurse, and per diem nurse are used interchangeably, but they are not actually synonymous.
 While per diem nurses are usually in the floating pool (meaning belong to a group of nurses without a fixed department or healthcare facility) the per diem status means you get paid by the day.

 Requirements of Per Diem Nursing:

 To be considered a per diem employee, you must first be a registered nurse.
 Nursing professionals considered for the role should not only have the license to practice, but also the experience to back it up as a working PRN.
 The staffing agency might ask if you’ve had experience working in different health care departments, such as emergency, ICU, NICU, etc. Regardless, because per diem nurses are assigned to departments that require the most patient care, the nurse staffing agency would like to know you are capable of being in any department before they assign you any nursing job.

 Pros of Per Diem Nursing:

 - Make your schedule: Work when and where you want to!
 Per diem nursing means you get to take control of your career and pick the shifts, specialties, and facilities you want.